Sweden

 (e) What should you be doing/on the lookout for?

-Clients are advised to as soon as possible identify whether they will be categorised as either an important or essential entity under NIS2 as it will determine their scope of obligations once the directive is implemented into national law.
+Clients are advised to as soon as possible identify whether they may be categorised as either an important or an essential entity under NIS2 as it will determine their scope of obligations once the Directive is implemented into national law.
 In this regard, it should be noted that NIS2 significantly expands the scope of relevant sectors and introduces a size threshold (with a few exceptions) that defines which entities will be subject to NIS2.

 Clients who anticipate that they will be subject to NIS2, in particular essential entities, should actively prepare for upcoming enforcement by reviewing existing information and cybersecurity practices and policies to determine possible deviations from the minimum requirements set forth in NIS2.
 Clients should also be on the lookout for possible stricter requirements pursuant to national implementation.
-However, the Report suggests that it is the committee’s conclusion that the Swedish government should remain within the framework of the NIS2 directive and thus not introduce stricter requirements.
-If that applies will be evident once the government bill is in place.
+The Report suggests that the Swedish government should largely maintain the framework of the NIS2 Directive and thus not introduce stricter requirements, however, with a few exceptions.
+To which extent this recommendation is followed will only be evident once the government bill is in place.

 Contact